hehuan1991/hehuan1991/README.md

-- 👋 Hi, I’m @hehuan
+- 👋 Hi, I’m hehuan
-- 👀 I’m interested in ...
+- 👀 I’m interested in computer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning SHU MBA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cloud compute
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 hehuan1991/hehuan1991 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.